 Read the siglio manifesto “On the Small & the Contrary.”

-Founded by Lisa Pearson in 2008 in Los Angeles and now located in a barn in the Hudson River Valley, Siglio has published more than forty critically acclaimed books by artist-writers including Joe Brainard, John Cage, Sophie Calle, Felix Gonzalez-Torres, Madeline Gins, Karen Green, Dick Higgins, Dorothy Iannone, Ray Johnson, Jess, Bernadette Mayer, Adam Pendleton, Nancy Spero, and Cecilia Vicuña.
+Founded by Lisa Pearson in 2008 in Los Angeles, and now located in a barn in the Berkshire mountains, Siglio has published more than forty critically acclaimed books by artist-writers including Joe Brainard, John Cage, Sophie Calle, Felix Gonzalez-Torres, Madeline Gins, Karen Green, Dick Higgins, Dorothy Iannone, Ray Johnson, Jess, Bernadette Mayer, Adam Pendleton, Nancy Spero, and Cecilia Vicuña.
 In addition to critical accolades, Siglio books have earned design and translation awards, as well as a devoted readership.

 Siglio publishes not only books, but also little editions of ephemera (given as a gift with each order here online), the occasional tabloid miscellany The Improbable, as well as limited editions and artist multiples, collected by individuals, museum libraries, and university special collections.
-Two books have been co-published with Ugly Duckling Presse, and four in collaboration with curator Andrea Andersson of the Rivers Institute, co-publisher with the California African American Museum of the recent title Rock of Eye by Troy Montes-Michie.
+Two books have been co-published with Ugly Duckling Presse, and four in collaboration with curator Andrea Andersson of the Rivers Institute, co-publisher with the California African American Museum of the recent titles Rock of Eye by Troy Montes-Michie and I Will Keep My Soul by Helen Cammock.

 A complete list of siglio author-artists, editors, and contributors is here.